Are you looking for some solid career advice for young professionals in the workplace?

 8. Think about the long-term gains

 When you step into the 30s, you should have enough clarity to determine the long-term benefits of your profession wherever it’s applicable.
 There is no point continuing with a dead-end job if it doesn’t let you enjoy enough opportunities that boost your professional growth in the next five years.
 Thinking about it early on will always help to decipher what works best for your career prospects.
-You should also invest in having your resume stand out from the crowd.
+You should also invest in having your resume stand out from the crowd (especially if you are writing your first resume).
 Invest in your career by spending a few hundred on a resume writing service, as it will be on the best investments you can make in your 20s and 30s.

 9. Your professional reputation should be your priority

 In an age of shares, likes and follows, it’s exceedingly difficult to keep your personal life under wraps.
 However, it’s best not to get carried away and post a dozen pictures of you out drinking on social media.
 Because you wouldn’t want your colleagues, clients, and bosses to get the wrong ideas about your working diligence.